167th Combat Sustainment Support Battalion

-The 167th Support Battalion is a support battalion of the United States Army Reserve based at Londonderry, New Hampshire.
+The 167th Combat Sustainment Support Battalion is a support battalion of the United States Army Reserve based at Londonderry, New Hampshire.
 The battalion is now subordinate to the 655th Regional Support Group of the 316th Sustainment Command (Expeditionary).

 Activated in 1971 as the 167th Support Group (Corps), it was reorganised as a battalion in 2006.
 The 167th is a logistical support battalion capable of a variety of actions, capable of independent operations and taking on subordinate units to fulfill a larger scale sustainment operation for the United States Army.